jsb58p/CS-441---Programming-assignment-2/prompts.md

 # Prompts/Responses:

-All responses were from Claude AI.
+All responses and code are from Claude AI.

 ## Prompt 1: